overcoil/prestoX-cluster/README.md

 $ PRESTVAR=trino DOCKERHUB_ID=docker.io/overcoil make trun
 ```

-Before starting up your cluster, review the following section on catalog configuration.
-In the case of the demo images above (`docker.io/overcoil/presto-*`,  and `trino-*`), a parameterize `deltas3` catalog is included for convenient access to your S3 bucket.
+In the case of the demo images above (`docker.io/overcoil/presto-*`,  and `trino-*`), a parameterized `deltas3` catalog is included for convenient access to your S3 bucket.
+(You supply an AWS key pair with the read privilege for your bucket.)

-# Custom Catalogs
+### Custom Catalogs

 While the image provides several default connectors (i.e. JMX, Memory, TPC-H and TPC-DS), you may want to override the catalog property with your own ones.
-That can be easily achieved by mounting the catalog directory onto `/usr/local/presto/etc/catalog`.
-Please look at [`volumes`](https://docs.docker.com/compose/compose-file/#volumes) configuration for docker-compose.
+You can use mount a Docker volume to replace `/usr/local/presto/etc/catalog` of all nodes of your cluster.
+Refer to [`volumes`](https://docs.docker.com/compose/compose-file/#volumes) for details.

 ```yaml
 services: